 First thing I do?
 Go to the store and get 3 cans of pumpkin pie filling…because I like to prepare for baking disasters.
 So, I’m set, right??
 Wrong…because I forgot the evaporated milk.
 Kind of a key component as you’ll see in a minute.
 I’d already made my great grandmother’s fabulous pie crust, by the way.
 So I went back to the store and bought 3 cans of evaporated milk.
 Okay, NOW I’m set, right??
 No, not so much…

 The Execution Part I

 So, this was the moment of truth.
 I made a really great pie and wondered why it didn’t fill up all the way to the top…no worries, I’ll bake it anyway.
-Stick it in the over for 20 minutes and realize I the EVAPORATED MILK!
+Stick it in the over for 20 minutes and realize I forgot the EVAPORATED MILK!
 GRRR!!!
 First pie in the trash.
 Okay, I ate a couple pieces first because it was still delicious, but not quite what I wanted.